will-jac/paxos-docs/README.md

 * All requests for a decree to be passed are sent to the leader, along with the proposed slot number (or decree number).
 If the slot number is unused, the leader will initiate phase 2 for the decree, otherwise, it will send the node the decree that was passed.

 Initially, I had planned on implementing [Fast Paxos](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-112.pdf), a variant of Paxos where (1) decrees are passed in two message delays and (2) the *state* is kept consistent, but the underlying sequence of operations can differ.
 However, due to issues with the Quill editor library (requires passing the entire state of the editor rather than a delta of what was changed) and difficulties implementing Fast Paxos (which seems to nearly double the number of corner cases present in Paxos!), I did not implement this.

+## Testing

+I employed three forms of testing:

+* Ad-hoc tests, which consisted of typing in the browser window and checking for correctness in a number of cases (such as the leader dying)
+* Command-line tests, which used the Paxos and PaxosMessenger javascript files to test that each component leads to the expected changes (see the `PaxosTests` files, which are manually validated from the console output)
+* Tests with failure, which are the above two along side a 'chaos monkey' that would randomly drop 25% of messages.

+All tests were for correctness, not performance.
+All tests ultimately passed, demonstrating that the project works as expected

 ## Running the project